Aayush9029/PiedPiper/README.md

 ### 😠 Problem

 - I have a home server and several Internet-connected nodemcu devices at different locations.
-- I want to be able to access data collected by these devices from anywhere in the world.
+- I want to be able to access data collected by these devices from anywhere in the world using my Phone or Watch.

 ### 🤓 Techincal Problem